-&lt;sup>5 Task Domains and component tasks were retained from the original Job Task Analysis (JTA).
-Weights for a given Task Domain also were retained from the original JTA and reflect the proportion of the Certification Exam that should assess that domain.
+&lt;sup>5 Task Domains (and revised component tasks) were retained from the original Job Analysis (JA).
+Weights for a given Task Domain reflect the proportion of the Certification Exam that should assess that domain.
 That is, the domain weight reflects how many test items out of 100 items should assess a given domain.
 The task domain weights across all six domains sum to 100, reflecting the 100 items on the Certification Exam.